logicly-au/docs.omsss.online/doc/overview.rst

 *  Significant reduction in data entry for staff
 *  Automated scoring and integration with PMHC MDS / CIMS reduces risk of data entry and scoring errors
-*  An extensible system that can support outcome measures in addition to those specified in the PMHC MDS
+*  An extensible system that can support measures in addition to those specified in the PMHC MDS
 *  An intuitive, accessible client interface that is supported on a range of devices
 *  Greater insight provided into clients’ progress and the efficacy of